SpencerSewell/DCI-Analysis/README.md

 # Drum Corps International Webscraper and Analysis
 ## Project Summary
 ---
 One of my favorite activities is Drum Corps International.
 It is best described as "marching music's major league" and has an extremely large fanbase around the world.
-Each corps compete in several competitions a year and are scored based on several factors including music, visuals, etc. This project uses **BeautifulSoup** in **Python** to scrape the scores.
+Each corps compete in several competitions a year and are scored based on several factors including music, visuals, etc. One of the questions I had was what the minimum threshold was for corps to make the finals competition (top 12), and what it took to be the best of the best (1st place).
+This project uses **BeautifulSoup** in **Python** to scrape the scores.

 ## Web Scraping in Python
 The first part of the scraper was just some simple imports and setting up some empty lists and variables to use later.